alexgurr/react-coding-challenges/README.md

 &nbsp;
 ## Have you got the solutions?
 I have completed all the coding challenges to a high standard.
-Get invited to the solutions repository at at [solutions.alexgurr.com](https://www.solutions.alexgurr.com).
+Get invited to the solutions repository at [solutions.alexgurr.com](https://www.solutions.alexgurr.com).

 &nbsp;
 ## Why are the solutions invite only?